jdbirla/JD_JAVA_Learning/Java8Coding.md

                 .collect(Collectors.toMap(Map.Entry::getKey, Map.Entry::getValue));
         System.out.println(result);//{Raju=2000}
 ```
-## Second or nth most frequent occurrence in word
+## Second or nth most frequent, frequncey, counting occurrence in word
 ```java
 //1.
 Find the second or nth most frequent occurrence in the word it will give the result character String st = "aaababddd";